Tikehau Travel Guide

 On the other end of the airport, the Ninamu Resort is located on a private motu just 10 minutes by boat from the main village.
 The resort is Australian-owned and offers an all-inclusive experience.

 Pensions: by far the most popular option in Tikehau.
 Pensions are family-owned and operated guesthouses that range from simple to pampering.
 Your stay will usually be half-board, meaning communal breakfast and dinner are included in the price.
-On the high-end, Relais Royal is the best option and you’ll be fortunate to find a vacancy.
+On the high-end, Tikehau Paradise (formerly the Relais Royal) is the best option and you’ll be fortunate to find a vacancy.
 It is located on a motu just across from the main village but it’s not challenging to cross there and back.
 Next are the island’s most popular pensions, clustered around a long string of white sand.
 Worth mentioning are Pension Hotu and especially Tikehau Village, both solid options.
 Other options in this cluster include Pension Justine and Pension Aito Motel Collette.

 Budget: I visited Tikehau during a week of school holidays and it was impossible to find a vacancy in one of the pensions mentioned above.
 So I stayed at Pension Coconut Beach at the very tip of the main motu.
 If you’re traveling on a budget, this could be a good option as the location is superb and your host, Jean-Louis, is very caring once you get to know him, even if he has a few “house rules” which must be followed.
 You can either stay in one of the rooms inside the main house (where Jean-Louis lives) or book the exterior en-suite unit.
 Prepare for a very basic stay but, once again, the location is perfect.
 Read more about my stay at Pension Coconut Beach on this blog post.